San Jose Special Needs Planning Attorneys

 How Can Your Loved One Use the Money in Their California Special Needs Trust?

 One of the questions clients often have about special needs trusts involves how their children can spend the money in them.
 The good news is that they can spend it on a wide range of expenses related to their care throughout their lifetime.
 This can include medical expenses, housing, education, and just about anything else they need to improve their quality of life.
-Some specific examples of such expenses include:
+Some specific examples of such expenses include:- Use of public transportation

 - Buying and maintaining a car